f1337/bdd-intro-flex-cucumber/README.md

         gem install bundler
         bundle install

-4. Compile and Run the Application
+4. Compile the Application and Run the Tests

-        rake
+        rake test